 Figure 1.
-NSA Architecture
+5G NSA Architecture

-As standardized by the 3GPP (3rd Generation Partnership Project), in this type of configuration, the device (User Equipment) connects to both the LTE and NR networks, in the so-called Dual Connectivity (DC), in order to improve the total network coverage and increase the data rate.
+Standardized by the 3GPP (3rd Generation Partnership Project), in this type of configuration, the device (User Equipment) connects to both the LTE and NR networks, in the so-called Dual Connectivity (DC), to improve the total network coverage and increase the data rate.
 This mechanism is accomplished through the carry aggregation (CA) technique, in which two or more frequency bands are allocated on a single data channel to improve the network capacity.
-When Dual Connectivity is realized by joining an LTE band (sub 6 GHz) and an NR FR2 band (mmWave band), transmission rates can reach Multi-Gbps, combining the coverage power of the LTE band (lower frequency) and the high bandwidth capability FR2 (up to 400 MHz) [5], [6].
+When Dual Connectivity is realized by joining an LTE band (sub 6 GHz) and an NR FR2 band (mmWave band), transmission rates can reach Multi-Gbps, combining the coverage power of the LTE band (at lower frequency) and the high bandwidth capability FR2 (up to 400 MHz) [5], [6].

-A more realistic analysis of a mobile wireless communication system is given by considering the Fading effect, which characterizes attenuations in the power level received by the mobile device as a consequence of the temporal variation inherent to mobility, causing harmful effects to the data transmission rate (throughput) due to the increase in block error rate (BLER) [7].
+A more realistic analysis of a mobile wireless communication system is given by considering the Fading effect, which characterizes attenuations in the power level received by the mobile device because of the temporal variation inherent to mobility scenario, causing harmful effects to the data transmission rate (throughput) due to the increase in block error rate (BLER) [7].
 This work analyses the performance of a 5G NSA network under the effect of multi-path fading, characterized by an urban propagation scenario, varying basic parameters such as SNR levels and modulation and coding schemes (MCS).
 The data are obtained from measurements in a professional 5G laboratory, that provides a controlled environment, which certifies and validates the analysis.

-The work continues with the following division: Section II makes a brief theoretical discussion about AWGN and Fading and the effect on data transmission.
-Section III presents the lab setup and the measurement methodology.
+The work is organized in the following division: Section II presents a theoretical discussion about AWGN and Fading (multi-path) and their effect on data transmission.
+Section III shows the lab setup and the measurement methodology adopted in the measurement campaigns.
 The collected data is analysed, compared and discussed in Section IV.
 Section V provides concluding discussions and perspectives on future work.

-2. WIRELESS COMMUNICATION AND FADING CHANNELS
+2. WIRELESS COMMUNICATIONS AND FADING CHANNELS